An entertainers dream

 Some key changes were removing the pelmets and squaring up with weird two window situation, and then it was all the fun stuff.
 Like adding this full wall headboard which perfectly fits the mid-century style of my clients and their home.
 It also brings texture and interest to the space, balancing out that wall and anchoring the room.
 Velvet curtains were such a win, they’re luscious and bring an element of luxury to the space.
 By mounting the curtains to the ceiling we were able to make the room feel taller.
 Add some swish wall lights with a hint of gold bling and the whole space comes together giving these busy working parents a space of their own to relax in each day.

-To see the paint colours check out this feature of the villa from the lovely team at Habitat by Resene!
+To see the paint colours check out this feature of this home from the lovely team at Habitat by Resene!